itedev/FormBundle/Resources/doc/index.rst

 Overview
 --------

-This bundle ITEFormBundle adds a lot of cool features to Symfony 2 forms, such as: new field types and extensions, integration with popular JavaScript libraries and jQuery plugins, improved collection field, hierarchical selects (and other fields!), automatic AJAX file upload handling, dynamic choice fields, etc.
+This bundle adds a lot of cool features to Symfony 2 forms, such as: new field types and extensions, integration with popular JavaScript libraries and jQuery plugins, improved collection field, hierarchical selects (and other fields!), automatic AJAX file upload handling, dynamic choice fields, etc.

 Documentation
 -------------